vega/vega-lite/site/docs/encoding.md

 {% include table.html props="order" source="Encoding" %}

-**Note**: Since `order` and `path` represent actual data fields that are used to sort the data, they cannot encode constant `value`.
+**Note**: Since `order` and `path` represent actual data fields that are used to sort the data, they cannot encode the constant `value`.
 In addition, in aggregate plots, they should have `aggregate` function specified.

 {:#ex-order}
 #### Example: Sorting Stack Order